Dozens killed as army, rivals battle for control of Sudan | Law-Order

 The military and the RSF both claimed to be in control of strategic locations in Khartoum and elsewhere in the county.
 Their claims couldn't be independently verified.

-Burhan's military called for dismantling the RSF, which it labelled a "rebellious militia."
+Burhan's military called for dismantling the RSF, which it labeled a "rebellious militia."
 Dagalo told the satellite news network Al Arabyia that he ruled out negotiation and called on Burhan to surrender.

 Meanwhile, diplomatic pressure appeared to be mounting.